aws-dev-staging/test-guidance/README.md

 The AWS CodePipeline 'Pull_Internal_Repository' source action runs based on the data scientist's commit of the updated external package request file to the private internal GitHub repository, which triggers AWS CodePipeline execution through a webhook secured by a GitHub PAT stored in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).

-The subsequent 'Download_Scan_Notify_External_Repositories' build stage consists of an AWS CodeBuild project that runs the [codeartifact-codeguru-security-scan.py](codeartifact-codeguru-security-scan.py) Python script to parse the external-package-request.csv file, identify the external package repositories to ingest, and then download the external repositories using their Zip URLs.
+The subsequent 'Download_Scan_Notify_External_Repositories' build stage consists of an AWS CodeBuild project that runs the codeartifact-codeguru-security-scan.py (or github-codeguru-security-scan.py) Python script to parse the external-package-request.csv file, identify the external package repositories to ingest, and then download the external repositories using their Zip URLs.

 The external package repository files are stored as AWS CodePipeline artifacts in S3, encrypted using [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html) (KMS).